thachmai/thachmai.github.io/_posts/2015-04-30-running-mongodb-container.md

 A main strength of [MongoDB](https://www.mongodb.org/) is arguably its ease-of-use.
 You can complete its installation and have your first database up-and-running in minutes.

 With [docker](https://www.docker.com/), this process can become even easier.
-In this post, I'll demonstrate how to install and create your MongoDB database in just a few simple commands.
+In this post, we'll install and create a MongoDB database in a docker container in just a few simple commands.

 All you need to get started is an [installation](https://docs.docker.com/installation/#installation) of docker.
 The commands in this post assume that you're running Ubuntu.